ferchodeleon/nft_market/README.md

 # NTF practice flutter app mobile

-This app is was created with Flutter, in this app have some animations, and your homeScreen is a different home about the another apps.
+This app is was created with Flutter 🛠️, in this app have some animations, and your homeScreen is a different home about the another apps.
 This app is was created with Flutter, in this app have some animations, and your homeScreen is a different home about the another apps.

-## Getting Started
+## Getting Started 🚀

 This project is a starting point for a Flutter application.

 This project is a practice for Flutter and animation with Flutter

-### Prerequisites
+### Prerequisites 📋

 - SDK Flutter and Dart >= 2.10.3